sj-piano/ethereum-smart-contract-toolset/docs/README-hello-world.md

 This will output an address.
 Copy this address into the `user-config.env` file as `HELLO_WORLD_LOCAL_ADDRESS`.

 Confirm deployment:
-`npm exec -- ts-node scripts/check-contract-exists --debug --addressName='HELLO_WORLD_LOCAL_ADDRESS'`
+`npm exec -- ts-node scripts/check-contract-exists --debug --address-name='HELLO_WORLD_LOCAL_ADDRESS'`

 Print the message stored in the contract:
 `npm exec -- ts-node scripts/HelloWorld/get-message.ts --debug`